Eggland's Best is sued over saturated fat claims for its eggs

+March 13 (Reuters) - Eggland's Best, one of the largest U.S. egg producers, has been sued for falsely claiming that its eggs contain less saturated fat than other eggs.

-The proposed class action filed on Tuesday in Chicago federal court by Richard Vilchis challenges Eggland's Best's claim on its packaging that its eggs contain "25% less saturated fat than regular eggs."
+The proposed class action filed on Tuesday in federal court in Chicago by Richard Vilchis challenges Eggland's Best's claim on its packaging that its eggs contain "25% less saturated fat than regular eggs."

 But the complaint said independent testing last August by San Francisco-based Anresco Laboratories, which was hired by Vilchis' lawyer, showed that Eggland's Best eggs contain 2.84 grams of saturated fat per 50-gram serving.